 The legal definition of medical malpractice is a legal cause of action that occurs when a medical professional, such as a doctor or nurse, deviates from the standards of his or her profession, thereby causing injury to a patient.
 Simply put, medical malpractice is negligence on the part of a healthcare provider that causes injury, disability or death to the patient.

-In some states this falls under the category of Tort Law, while in rare cases it may rise to the level of criminal behavior.
-In states where laws for tort reform have been enacted, such as California, you are limited to the amount of money damages you can recover in a medical malpractice suit.
+In some states, this falls under the category of Tort Law, while in rare cases it may rise to the level of criminal behavior.
+In states where laws for tort reform have been enacted, such as California, you are limited to the number of money damages you can recover in a medical malpractice suit.

 Medical malpractice is the third leading cause of death behind heart disease and cancer.
 Seventy-five thousand patients die annually in hospitals alone, from infections alone, according to the Center for Disease Control (CDC) & Prevention.
 It has been estimated that four hundred thousand unnecessary deaths occurred in hospitals alone just within the time of the early 2000’s.

 Another study showed that over one million patient safety incidents occurred among the thirty-seven million hospitalizations in the Medicare population over just a short two-year period.
 Hospital costs associated with such medical errors come in staggering amounts, such as ahose were estimated at three hundred twenty-four million in October 2008 alone.

 In Florida and New York, obstetricians, gynecologists and surgeons, the doctors sued most frequently for malpractice, pay more than one hundred thousand dollars a year for one million dollars of malpractice insurance coverage.